 aigrette—a French word used to denote the plume or feathery tuft on top of a bird’s head.
-“Hence the term came to…designate the long, delicate…feathers which being stuck upright in a lady’s headdress…[gave] a majestic appearance to the person.”
+It was described long, delicate feathers that were stuck upright in a lady’s headress to give women a “majestic appearance.”
 The word also came to be associated with jeweled ornaments shaped as feathers and worn on a woman’s head during the eighteenth century, but, by the nineteenth century, almost any plume, even if flowers, were noted to be an aigrette.
 Additionally, during the nineteenth century, an aigrette was attached to a woman’s hat during the day and worn alone as a headdress at night.

 Alsatian—refers to the Alsace region of France and was sometimes spelled Alsacian in the 1800s.

 Alsatian bow—a flat, enormous bow with a loose knot.

 Angoulême hat—A hat that was named for Marie Antoinette‘s daughter, the Duchess of Angoulême.
 It was popular from 1800 to 1870 and was a narrow brimmed hat with a fluted crown.

 beret—this hat was generally round, flat-crowned hats, usually of woven, hand-knitted wool, crocheted cotton, or wool felt and mass produced in the 19th century in France and Spain.